-(1) Clear language stating that the bill does not mandate that a product re-spond to any particular technological protection measure, unless such a response is required by law (such as the Audio Home Recording Act).
-If the designer sim-

-Is required by law (such as the Adult Home recording Ac).
-If the designer sine ply knew that he or she should not design a product in a way that actively defeats a technological protection measure, that designer would be able to do his or her job without fear of second-guessing by judges and juries years later.
+(1) Clear language stating that the bill does not mandate that a product respond to any particular technological protection measure, unless such a response is required by law (such as the Audio Home Recording Act).
+If the designer simply knew that he or she should not design a product in a way that actively defeats a technological protection measure, that designer would be able to do his or her job without fear of second-guessing by judges and juries years later.

 (2) A definition of "technological protection measure" that works in the real world.
 We offer two alternative formulations: the encryption/scrambling/secure watermark approach of H.R.
-3048; or a measure developed through a consensure are based protection with the active of the protection and the secure developed through a consensure are based protection and protection. sus-based process involving all interested parties.
+3048; or a measure developed through a consentation of the statement approach protection and protection of the statement approach protection and the statement approach protection.

+sus-based process involving all interested parties.